C-D-Lewis/blog.chrislewis.me.uk/README.md

 * Second line is the date and time in `YYYY-MM-DD HH:MM` format.

+* Body comes afer line containing '---'.

-* Each paragraph is treated as a block of text.
+* Each paragraph is treated as a block of text (double newline break).

 * Each link is converted to an achor.

 * Images are converted to `img`.

-* Headings are standard header levels.
+* Headings are standard header levels with a space beween hash and text.

 ## Building the blog